bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/issuing-bitmarks.md

 See [The Basics of Bitmark-CLI](https://github.com/bitmark-inc/docs/blob/shannona-patch-working-with-bitmark/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md#creating-a-bitmark-account-using-the-bitmark-cli) for more information on the interface.

-To register a new property using the Bitmar-CLI:
+To register a new property using the Bitmark-CLI:

 * Compute the hash of an asset